Translation of this article:

 The rim's speed past the brake is nearly the same regardless of wheel size, and so a rim brake works equally well on any size wheel.
 Because a rim brake operates at nearly the full diameter of the wheel, the clamping force for a given amount of braking is much lighter than for a hub brake.
 Because this force is lighter, a rim brake stresses the bicycle frame and fork less than a hub brake.
 Because the rims offer a relatively large heat-dissipating area, rim brakes are relatively safe for speed control on long, downhill runs, on single-rider bicycles.

 Rim brakes also have weaknesses.
 They can overheat the rims on a tandem, causing blowouts.
 (See the article about tandem brakes).
 A misaligned brake shoe can destroy a tire or dive under the rim and lock the wheel.
 Some kinds of rim brakes have pivots above the tire, and work less well if they have to reach down past fat tires.
 Wet rims reduce brake effectiveness -- drastically with cheap steel rims; moderately with aluminum rims.
+A rim brake can rub or grab if the rim is damaged.
+Wear from a rim brake can lead to rim failure.
+Rim brakes can clog with mud or snow.

 All in all, though, rim brakes are simple and practical, and they are preferred for economy, sporty performance and light weight.

-Rim brakes fall into two basic categories.
+Rim brakes fall into some basic categories.

-Most brake problems result from excessive friction or poor installation of the cables, not poor setup, or poor quality brakes .
+Many brake problems result from excessive friction or poor installation of the cables, not poor setup, or poor quality brakes .
 See the article on cables for information on cable selection and adjustment of brake cables and brake levers.

 For a rim brake to work well, the rim must be clean and of of uniform width, and the wheel must be true.
 A lumpy or dented rim will make the brake grab.
 A rim that weaves from side to side will rub on one or both brake shoes and make you go slower whether you want to or not.
 A rim brake also can drag if misaligned, or if friction in a pivot keeps a brake arm from retracting fully..